ICAEW Corporate Governance Committee is delegated by the Institute Council to have specific responsibilities.

 Mark Freebairn is Head of the Financial Management Practice which appoints Finance Directors and CFOs across all sectors in a range of businesses, both public and private, and is a leader in this market niche.
 Mark is a Non-Executive Director on the Board of Progressive Digital Media PLC, giving him insight into the inner workings of a PLC Board, which is of immense value to his role recruiting FDs and NEDs.

 Igor is professor of Corporate Governance and Strategy at King's Business School, King's College London.
 He is also a Vice Dean for International Relations at the School.
 His research interests are focused on corporate governance effects on entrepreneurship development, strategic decisions and organisational change.
 He published more than 130 articles in leading academic journals.
 He currently serves as a General Editor of Journal of Management Studies.

 Abigail is Head of Responsible Investment Engagement at Aviva Investors and enjoys helping asset managers, asset owners and companies integrate environmental, social and corporate governance issues into their core business.
 Abigail leads Environmental Social and Governance (ESG) engagement across all asset classes and she previously headed up the corporate governance team of The Co-operative Asset Management (TCAM), now Royal London Asset Management.

 Andrew is a lawyer at EY and has broad experience and interest in corporate governance: working with policymakers, regulators and investors; advising boards; training directors; participating CBI and QCA fora among others; as a trustee, company secretary and risk committee chair of a national UK charity.
 He previously acted as a litigator dealing with the aftermath of corporate failure.

-Bob is currently Treasurer of Oxfam International, having recently stepped down as Finance Director of Oxfam GB.
+Bob is currently Treasurer of the Education Development Trust.
+In the past he has also served as Treasurer for Oxfam International and Prostate Cancer UK.
+His most recent executive role was as Finance Director of Oxfam GB.
 Prior to that he was a partner in the Assurance practice of PricewaterhouseCoopers, where he gained extensive international experience and latterly led the firm's Charities Group.
-Bob has also served for several years on the ICAEW's Charities Technical Sub-Committee and on the FRCs Committee for Accounting by Public Entities.
+Bob has also served for several years on the ICAEW's Charities Technical Sub-Committee and on the FRC’s Committee for Accounting by Public Entities.